Richardinho/react-hero-app-with-routing/name-outlets.md

 ### Named Outlets
 Named Outlets are one of the features of Angular that are not easily replicated in React.
 This is a consequence of the different paradigms represented by the two libraries.

 In Angular, the outlet is a DOM element into which is rendered the component configured for the current primary route.
-The primary route is the main part of the URL that appears to the immediate right of the schema and consists of url segments separated by forward slashes.
-But Angular also supports what are called 'secondary routes'.
-Secondary routes appear in the URL after the primary route and are surrounded in parenthesis.
-Following is an example.
+The primary route is that represented by the main part of the URL: the part which appears to the immediate right of the schema and consists of URL segments separated by forward slashes.
+But Angular also supports what are called *secondary routes*.
+Secondary routes are independent of the main route and are rendered into separate outlets, called *named outlets*.
+Secondary routes routes appear in the URL after the primary route and are surrounded in parenthesis, as in the following example:
+They are represented in the URL using a special syntax consisting of an outlet name and its corresponding path separated with a colon and surrounded by parenthesis, as in the following:

 ```
   http://localhost:4200/crisis-center(popup:compose)

 ```

-Secondary routes are independent of primary routes and are displayed in named outlets.
-The above URL signifies that the route that is configured in the routing module with a path of 'compose' is active and that it's component should be displayed in the outlet named 'popup'.
+This secondary route signifies that the route with path 'compose' should be rendered into the named outlet called 'popup'.

-This is what the configuration in the routing module looks like.
+Secondary routes are configured in a similar way to main routes.

 ```